MelloSec/Sysaid/README.md

 # Sysaid

-Collection of admin scripts I go to over the years.
+Collection of admin scripts to make your life easier.